Professional practice

 Medical status

-• Doctor: PBM is considered a therapeutic procedure and may be performed without restriction
+• Doctor: PBM is considered a therapeutic procedure and can be performed without restriction

-• Physical Therapist: Services covered underArticle L4321-1 of the Public Health Code (pain, inflammation)
+• Physical Therapist: Conditions covered underArticle L4321-1 of the Public Health Code (pain, inflammation)

 • Esthetician: PROHIBITED (classified as a non-delegated medical procedure)